clanc9/tsimplejson/doc/README.md

 2. Select the **input JSON column** from the dropdown list.
- *The data type of this column must be String, otherwise an exception is thrown upon execution of the job.*
+ *The data type of the input JSON column must be String, otherwise an exception is thrown upon execution of the job.*

 3. Click the **Exclude input JSON column from parsing** option if you do not wish the component to change the value of this column.
  *This option is set by default.*